-9.5.
-Medical Books
+10.5 Medical Books

 Medical scientific books and medical journal subscription may be provided by Member Company to an institution in response to an unsolicited request and not to individual HCP.
-Such items should be beneficial to enhancing the provision of medical services and patient care be, of modest value and not be provided on more than an occasional basis.
+Such items should be beneficial to enhancing the provision of medical services and Patient care be, of modest value and not be provided on more than an occasional basis.
 The item should not exceed IDR 5,000,000 per items and IDR 10,000,000 per institution per year.

-9.6.
-Medical Utility
+10.6 Medical Utility

-Items of medical utility may be provided by Member Company to a government institution in response to an unsolicited request, not to individual HCP and should not be provided on more than an occasional basis, even if each individual item is appropriate.
+Items of medical utility may be provided by Member Company to a government institution in response to an unsolicited request, not to individual HCP and private institution.
+It should not be provided on more than an occasional basis, even if each individual item is appropriate.